JapanYoshi/woordinates/README.md

 * Polar: Multiply by 2, i.e. Skip every other latitude value.
 * Extreme polar: Multiply by 4, i.e. Only use every 4 latitude values.

+(Note: Steps 3 and 4 *could* just be skipped for easier calculations, leaving the higher latitude squares much narrower than the equatorial ones, but I would like to prevent privileging one geographic area over another.)

 ## Step 5

 Now you should have a 22-bit longitude and 23-bit latitude.
-Interleave the bits to create a 45-bit integer (ranging from 0 to 2^45 = 35 184 372 088 832).
+Reverse the bits, then interleave them, to create a 45-bit integer (ranging from 0 to 2^45 = 35 184 372 088 832).
+Reversing the bits is intended to make nearby addresses use different words.

 Note: Because the 4th root of 2^45 is 2435.496172, our word list is going to be at least 2436 words long.
 We will round that up to 2500.

 ## Step 6

-Reverse the order of the bits, so that similar addresses will get far off places.

-## Step 7

 Convert our binary integer into a base 2500 number, using the words in our word list as the digits.